spiral/docs/docs/en/start/cli-basics.md

 }
 ```

-The Spiral Framework is configured by default to automatically discover commands located in the `app/src` directory
+Spiral is configured by default to automatically discover commands located in the `app/src` directory
 using the [static analysis component](../advanced/tokenizer.md).
 This means that you don't have to manually register
 your commands or create a separate configuration file for them.